Mominahabibi19/Lab1Reports/Lab1Report.md

 ## cat command with no arguments
 ![Image](catwnoarg.png)

-* The working directory was home when the cd command with no argument was run.
+* The working directory was home when the cat command with no argument was run.

-* It returns me to the home directory.
-I got this output because the cd command is used to change the current directory to the other directory that we want so it doesn't change if we don't give an argument.
+* I did not get any output after typing more text when I pressed enter it showed me back that text. this happens because the cat command is used to show the content of a given path to a file.

 * The output is not an error.